mrkline/backpak/docs/src/formats.md

 3. A Zstandard-compressed map of each pack's ID to its manifest

 We can also use the index for resumable backups!
-As we finish each pack, we write a WIP index to disk.
+As we finish each pack, we write a work-in-progress index to disk.
 If the backup is interrupted and restarted, we read the WIP index and resume from wherever the last pack left off.